nmacbean/GEOG-G489-589/Exercise 5: Loops/Loops.md

 # Exercise 5: Loops (and a bit more on Pandas)

-In today's class we're first going to learn about the for loop First, we will go through the class notes together.
+In today's class we're first going to learn about the for loop.
+First, we will go through the class notes together.
 You can find the powerpoint slides for the class in this "Exercise 5" folder.

 ## In-class exercise